hansen942/pl-project/README.md

 match chinese_remainder 2 23 1 5 with
 Some x -> print x
+{-- 71 --}
 ```

+This example is included in the repo as `chinese_remainder.evco`.

 Despite there being no exceptions, you can see that it is still possible to not match every case in match expressions.
-In the case that you give it an input that is not matched, the evaluator will crash.
+In the case that you give it an input that is not matched, the evaluator will crash with a message saying that a case was unmatched, but the message is fairly cryptic so make sure you never write programs where this could happen.
-This is necessary if you ever want to get outside the `option` type.
+This is necessary if you ever want to escape the `option` type.
-For instance, in `gcd_w_proof` we would have to have it return an `option` type if we matched the `None` case, but we already checked if `m = 0` so that we know no crash will occur.
+For instance, in `gcd_w_proof` we would have to have it return an `option` type if we matched the `None` case, but we already checked if `m = 0` so that we know no crash will occur, and skipping this case allows us to return a bare `int` type instead of something of type `option int`.
 I am considering modifying this so that you can have it crash with a custom message, but do not intend to add exceptions to the language, i.e. you will not be able to catch an exception, but just change the message that comes out.

 ## Important Notes